LinasEin/start_follow_read/README.md

 This is an updated version of SFR repo.
-Contains updated dependency versions (+py3).
-Code updates are based on https://github.com/sharmaannapurna/start_follow_read_py3, however, this suggested solution does not include all the scripts to run preprocessing, training and validation.
+Contains fresh dependency versions (+py3).
+Code changes are based on https://github.com/sharmaannapurna/start_follow_read_py3, however, this suggested solution does not include all the scripts to run preprocessing, training and validation.
 Tested with validation scripts.
-There still might be some flaws especially where outdated py2 code is used.
+There still might be some flaws left, especially where outdated py2 code is used.

 # Start Follow Read